Facundo-Barbera/fbb-portfolio/README.md

 I *think* I'm getting the hang of it, but it has a huge learning curve.
 It has been fun to learn, but slow.
 Honestly, I'm using it primarily because I thought nano was a little too... little.
 It's a good tool (and I know people will say "Um...
-Actually there is this tool...", idc), but I'm so use to IDEs.
+Actually, there is this tool...", idc), but I'm so use to IDEs.
-A close friend of mine mentioned that they switched to NVIM some time ago, when I was building my Arch setup it helped me get through some of the configs.
+A close friend of mine mentioned that they switched to NVIM some time ago, when I was building my Arch setup, it helped me get through some of the configs.

+Updated: I'm still using NVIM, but now I'm combining it with my normal IDE setup.
+I use mostly pycharm and other JetBrains IDEs, but I'm using NVIM for editing code inside the IDE's terminal.
+I also installed IdeaVim, which is a plugin for IntelliJ that adds support for NVIM.

 #### Git